tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 </figure>

 As shown in Fig.1, a unikernel is much smaller in size and eliminates all unnecessary tools and libraries, and even file systems from the OS, keeping only the application code and a tiny OS kernel.
-Such unikernels can be much more efficient than traditional operating systems, especially for cloud platforms where each specialized application is usually managed in a standalone VM.
+Such unikernels can be more efficient than traditional operating systems, especially for cloud platforms where each specialized application is usually managed in a standalone VM.
 The unikernels are supposed to be the next generation of cloud platform because they can achieve efficiency from several aspects.
-Those include but not limited to:
+These include but not limited to:

 1. Less memmory footprint.
 A unikernel requires significantly less memory than a traditional operating system.
 For example, a Mini-OS VM with LibVMI application only requires 64MB of main memory.
 However, a Linux VM would occupy 4GB of main memory to get average performance for a 64-bit Linux.
 The reduced memory footprints would allow a single physical machine to host more VMs and reduce the average cost per service.
 2. Faster booting.
 Since the memory footprint is small and no redundant libraries or kernel modules, a tiny OS would require significant less time to boot than a traditional OS.
 Booting a tinyOS is just like to start the application itself.
 3. No kernel mode switching.
 OS kernels and applications are in a same chunk of memory region.
 CPU context switches caused by system calls are eliminated in unikernels.
 Therefore, the runtime performance of the unikernels can be much better than a traditional OS.
 4. More secure.
 Each unikernel's VM runs only one application.
-Isolation of applications is enforced by the hypervisor, instead of a shared OS kernel.
+Isolation between  applications is enforced by the hypervisor, instead of a shared OS kernel.
 Compared to process isolation or container isolation in a shared Linux, the unikernel is more secure from the lower level isolation.
 5. Easy deployment, easy to use.
 Unikernel applications are build into a single binary to run directly as a VM image, which simplifies the deployment of the service.
 Unikernel applications are designed to be _single click and run_.
 All functionalities are customized at building time.
 Once deployed, the binary package requires no human modifications except the whole binary package being replaced.

 In brief, Mini-OS is a tiny OS originated from Xen hypervisor.
 As most other unikernels, Mini-OS could provide higher performance and more secure computing environment than a traditional operating system on the cloud.